 "Oiling and Cleaning" is an important practice that insures your

-scissors perform consistently and remain accurate (sharp) throughout its cutting life.
+scissors perform consistently and remain accurate (sharp) throughout

 A two-phase process, it involves cleaning and then lubrication of a